jlamsens/opensysadmins/docs/tutorials/windows11-virtualbox/install-os.md

     <img src="../regedit-labconfig.png"/>

 === "Step2"
-    Select "New -> DWORD (32-bit)".
+    In the white space in the right window, right-click -> New -> DWORD (32-bit).
 Give this "Value" the name "BypassTPMCheck".
 Doubleclick on this value and change the "Value data" of 0 to 1.
 Do the same for "“BypassRAMCheck” and "BypassSecureBootCheck".
 Compare with the screenshot below.
 Close the registry editor and command prompt window.

     <img src="../dword.png"/>